Africa Scholars Forum

 On May 30th, 2018 at the inaugural meeting of the Africa Scholars Forum steering committee.
 All committee members listed below agreed to work on the following initiatives:

-- Develop an undergraduate minor and a graduate certificate in African Studies
+- Develop an undergraduate minor and a graduate certificate in Africana Studies

 - Establish a formal speaker series on African issues at UMass Boston

 - Engage student groups on campus who have Africa programming missions, and create undergraduate student research initiatives on African study

 - Establish a platform for deepened African research study for graduate students at UMass Boston